 University of Dallas Overview

-University of Dallas is a private not-for-profit institution located in Irving, Texas.
+University of Dallas is a private not-for-profit institution situated in Irving, Texas.
 The location of the school is great for students who enjoy the amenities of city life.

 What Is University of Dallas Known For?

-- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at UD.
+- The doctor's degree is the highest award offered at UD.

 - In 2017-2018, 62% of the faculty were full-time.